riotschoolacc/MSM-Gem-Shop/README.md

 Redeemable Codes
 ------
-In the home section of the MSM Gem Shop, you are able to input codes to get free gems!
+In the home section of the MSM Gem Shop, you can input codes to get free gems!
 (You need your MSM Friend Code & Platform to be set first)

-**Redeemable codes are commonly given out to youtubers and telegram channels to advertise and persuade their members to purchase from the shop, if you want a code, please read [this](#become-a-partner-and-get-a-code), and then contact us.**
+**Redeemable codes are commonly given out to YouTubers and telegram channels to advertise and persuade their members to purchase from the shop, if you want a code, please read [this](#become-a-partner-and-get-a-code), and then contact us.**

 *Psst: use code **RELEASE** for 10 free gems!*

 My order wasn't sent!
 I want a refund!
 ------
-If you've ordered a product but haven't recieved it yet, please first:
+If you've ordered a product but haven't received it yet, please first:
 1. **Check if your set MSM Friend Code is correct**

 3. **Check if your set Platform is correct**

-We aren't able to refund you, but we can give you your gems on a new Friend Code in certain conditions:
+We aren't able to refund you, but we can give you your gems on a new Friend Code on certain conditions:

 If you set your id to something like "Fart Id2342" and forgot to change it before purchasing, we **can** give you the gems with a new fixed id for that.

-**However,** if you misspelled your id for example, lets say your id is 1112LE, but you misspell it as 2221EL, we cannot pay you with the new "fixed" id for security reasons.
+**However,** if you misspelled your ID for example, lets say your ID is 1112LE, but you misspell it as 2221EL, we cannot pay you with the new "fixed" ID for security reasons.

 Please make sure your ID and Platform is correct next time!

 ------

-* If you've double checked that your information is correct and hasn't been altered since then, please contact us with a picture of your order from your order list.
+* If you've double-checked that your information is correct and hasn't been altered since then, please contact us with a picture of your order from your order list.

-Have a youtube channel and want to get a code?
+Have a YouTube channel and want to get a code?
 ------

-**Redeemable codes are commonly given out to youtubers and telegram channels to advertise and persuade their members to purchase from the shop, if you are interested in gaining your own code, please read these Requirements:**
+**Redeemable codes are commonly given out to YouTubers and telegram channels to advertise and persuade their members to purchase from the shop, if you are interested in gaining your code, please read these Requirements:**

 For Telegram Channels:

-**1. Atleast 1 Thousand members**
+**1. At least 1 Thousand members**

 **2. A chat that's active**